miniapp-tool/mptool/packages/skyline/README.md

-# @mptool/cookie
+# @mptool/all

-Cookie parser and store for QQ and wechat miniapp.
+All in one package for mptool toolkit.